avwsolutions/DOD-AMS-Workshop/workshop.md

 26-Jun-2016 20:57:54.728 SEVERE [NAWModule] com.openbank.bankit.NAWModule.Update John Doe record updated with Flevostraat 100, Purmerend
 ```

 Now that you have the pattern discovered you can implement the code below. please extend our current `/etc/logstash/conf.d/500-filter.conf` configuration.
+As you see below we also set the correct timestamp again.

 ```
 if [type] == "application" {